mapbox/sphericalmercator/README.md

 ### `px(ll, zoom)`

 Convert lon, lat to screen pixel x, y from 0, 0 origin, at a certain zoom level.
-The inverse of `ll`
+The inverse of `ll`.
 If `antimeridian: true` is passed on initialization of the `SphericalMercator` object, this method will support converting longitude values up to 360°.

 ### `ll(px, zoom)`

 Convert screen pixel value to lon, lat, at a certain zoom level.
-The inverse of `px`
+The inverse of `px`.

 ### `bbox(x, y, zoom, tms_style, srs)`